 Diploma in Science

 The course will provide students with basic skills and knowledge in a range of disciplines in science through a coherent program of study.
 Graduates will have a broad scientific background to assist with future employment or to pursue further study.
-Students must choose one of three approved programs depending on their educational background or further study intentions.
+Students must choose one of two approved programs depending on their educational background or further study intentions.